 Eventually we adopted a new test harness based on Robolectric [12] instead of Android JUnit.
 Robolectric enabled us to do unit testing without any emulator or device.
 Robolectric also emulates the lifecycle mechanism on Android.
 Additionally, Robolectric can easily be used with Mockito [2], which enabled us to use the “Test Double”.

 Fig. 2.
-The result of implementing TDD for Android This mechanism enabled us to learn more about the system by using tests.
+The result of implementing TDD for Android: This mechanism enabled us to learn more about the system by using tests.

 Robolectric and Mockito enabled us to get fast feedback from unit testing.
 They also made it easier to do TDD and pair programming.
 I built sample programs with unit tests for each layer and taught the team members how to implement each component by using these.
 As is shown in Fig. 2, we were able to build an application architecture that was less dependent by using Mockito.
 In general, defining the database is one of the biggest tasks in software product development.
 In our team, we could define all database tables and functions in only three days by using TDD and pair programming.
 It took only one day on average to implement one function after using TDD.
-It’s five times faster than at the start of the project.
+That’s five times faster than at the start of the project.
 The unit tests written by using TDD were indeed ”Technology-facing tests that support the team” [3].

 There were additional positive effects by applying TDD.
 Developers started pair programming with TDD voluntarily.
 They refactored the software continuously without any direction.
 They felt responsible for the software voluntarily.

-Yet, we faced some difficult challenges.
+Yet, we faced some difficult testing challenges with testing on the other platform.
 We could not implement TDD for the iOS application.
 The iOS team was located at a different site.
 Traditionally, there was a big distrust between the iOS and the Android team.
 The iOS team was hesitant to adopt TDD.
 Additionally I could not procure a Mac PC to support them.
 This led to a number of bugs and troubles in the iOS application later on.

 BDD: improving the discipline